MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-poc.md

 ### Purchase protection (Dynamics 365 Commerce and Fraud Protection online POC)

-If you are an existing Dynamics 365 Commerce customer, then the connection between Dynamics 365 Commerce and Dynamics 365 Fraud Protection allows you to get a jumpstart on running a purchase protection online POC.
+If you're an existing Dynamics 365 Commerce customer, then the connection between Dynamics 365 Commerce and Dynamics 365 Fraud Protection allows you to get a jumpstart on running a purchase protection online POC.
 The process is faster than a typical online POC, and some of the required Fraud Protection API integrations can be done with just a few configuration changes in Commerce.
 To get started, Commerce customers can go to the Fraud Protection portal to set up Fraud Protection.
 For more information on getting started, see [Set up a purchased instance](promocode-set-up-dfp-purchased-version.md).

 ### Loss prevention (Offline POC)